"Everything Everywhere All At Once" - Exploring the Philosophical and Thematic Depths of Daniels' film

 A central theme in existentialism is the burden that freedom of choice imposes on individuals.
 Every choice leads to a set of consequences, and with the multiverse, this concept is magnified to an almost overwhelming degree.

-As Evelyn encounters her other selves, she is faced with the realization of what could have been.
 The film brilliantly portrays this through its imaginative storytelling and visual effects, where the boundaries of each universe bleed into one another.
 In the universe where she is a chef, we see a version of Evelyn that pursued a passion for cooking, suggesting a life of creative fulfillment as opposed to the financial struggles and familial duties she faces in her primary universe.

 Existentialist Despair and Meaning